equinor/gordo/docs/index.rst

 Overview
 ^^^^^^^^

-Gordo Components is a collection of tools to create a distributed ML service represented by a specific pipeline.
+Gordo is a collection of tools to create a distributed ML service represented by a specific pipeline.
 Generally, any ``sklearn.pipeline.Pipeline`` object can be defined within a config file and deployed as a REST API on Kubernetes.